Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 CMS verifies each SSN and set of immigration documentation details entered on the application.

-Verification errors that may display during the agent-assisted application include:
+Verification errors that may display during an application include:

 Social Security Number (SSN) required